Cover the following topics:

 (ii) The near-two level becomes much more marked for certain spin statistics.
 Examine the effects for the various ortho and para hydrogen and deuterium situations.
 Note that the "equilibrium" curves are somewhat hypothetical in that they assume equilibrium flipping of the nuclear spins.
 However, the amplitude of the maximum in the curve can always be explained by the combination of the degeneracy ratio of the first two levels and the ratio of the spacing between the second two levels and that between the first two levels.

-(iii) Note how the increasing degeneracy of rotational levels leads to a completely different pattern of occupation compared with that for vibrations (see first year applet of vibrational heat capacities).
+(iii) Note how the increasing degeneracy of rotational levels leads to a completely different pattern of occupation compared with that for vibrations (see first year applet of vibrational heat capacities) Where the question number is enclosed in a button, e.g. , you can obtain help or comments about the question by clicking it.
+Calculate the mean electronic energy per atom of oxygen atoms at 300 K given that the 3P0, 3P1, and

 Problems